ERnsTL/osi-stack/doc/05 ns structure based on ns functions.md

 ## Plan

+* Finish research for requirements in whole of X.233 (CLNP) in order to get overview of requirements and base to-be architecture on that.
 * Change clnp echo_request() to use n_unitdata_request().
 * Find out it echo request function should use n-unitdata-request primitive, because latter one does not have parameter to select PDU type.
 * Implement 6.1 PDU Composition function.